MaartenBijlsma/multiAPCMC/README.md

 outcomes into parts that are associated with time since birth (age), calendar time (period), and time of birth (cohort).
-This is [tricky business](https://maartenbijlsma.com/2017/11/25/a-hot-topic-and-a-futile-quest-the-recent-discussion-on-age-period-cohort-analysis-february-17-2014/) because age, period and cohort are linearly related; if exact age of a person is known at a particular point in time, that person’s birth date can be calculated.
+This is [tricky business](https://maartenbijlsma.com/2017/11/25/a-hot-topic-and-a-futile-quest-the-recent-discussion-on-age-period-cohort-analysis-february-17-2014/) because age, period and cohort are linearly dependent; if exact age of a person is known at a particular point in time, that person’s birth date can be calculated.
 This results in a ‘linear dependency problem’; linear models cannot find a unique solution for this decomposition, and will